Computer programmers can skip to the next sub-heading.

 And that brings me to the thing I actually want to write about: knee-jerk conservatism.

 It turns out that there are a lot of computer programmers who really get pissed off by the idea of having to write MiB for base-2 megabytes.
 “Megabytes have always been base 2, and always been written as MB”, they sneer.
-“Everyone knows that 1MB is 1024KB, unless you’re talking about DVDs, or reading manufacturer specs for a hard drive, and that’s just the hard drive manufacturers being stupid.
+“Everyone knows that 1MB is 1024KB, unless you’re talking about DVDs, or reading manufacturer specs for a hard drive, or buying an SSD, and that’s just the manufacturers being stupid.
 Everyone knows that ‘K’ on a computer means 1024; except for speeds, where it means 1000, except for file download speeds where it means 1024, except when it’s the speed of your modem, when it’s 1000.
 Everyone knows that.
 What, are you stupid?”

 I find it quite fascinating, really.
 Engineers generally pride themselves on consistency and clarity, yet when it comes to being consistent and clear in their use of measurements, well, you’d think you were asking them to drink decaf or something.